Example 8: Multiple

 counties in the sample would probably not have been as large.
 As it stands,

 Deleted residuals.
 Another very

-important statistic that allows one to evaluate the seriousness of the
+important statistic that makes it possible for us to evaluate the seriousness

 residual.
 This is the standardized residual for the respective case

-that one would obtain if the case were excluded from the analysis.
+that we would obtain if the case were excluded from the analysis.
 Remember

 that the multiple regression procedure fits a regression surface to express

 the relationship between the dependent and predictor variables.
 If one

 case is clearly an outlier (as is Shelby